nbailly721/Cross-Species-Mitochondrial-Genome-Variation-Analysis/README.md

 Shell script output serves as input for the R analysis.

 Figures showing the results are not included in the repository.
-To generate the plots and statistical results ,run the Shell script (variation_genome_gc_download.sh) in linux terminal and then the .tsv output file in the R script (variation_genome_gc_analysis.R).
+To generate the plots and statistical results, run the Shell script (variation_genome_gc_download.sh) in linux terminal and then the .tsv output file in the R script (variation_genome_gc_analysis.R).